 "In terms of the dynamics of how planets form around binary star systems, Pluto is the closest example we have," Scott Kenyon, a theoretical astrophysicist at the Harvard-Smithsonian Center for Astrophysics (CfA), told Space.com previously.

 The early solar system was a cluttered place, with planets, dwarf planets, and asteroids scattered all around.
 As planets traveled through their paths, their significant mass gave them a great deal of gravitational power, changing the orbits of smaller bodies.
 Some were catapulted into the sun, while others were cast out of the solar system completely.
 The solar system today is clean compared to its early life.

 Pluto's bizarre orbit led many astronomers to conclude that it had been kicked from the orbit of the planet Neptune at some time in its history.
 This seemed strengthened by the planet's similarity to Neptune's largest moon, Triton.
 However, Pluto's orbit is such that it can never collide with the large planet, meaning that it could not have once been part of its system.

-Part of a larger group
+Part of a crowd